© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bridge, towpath and lock on Staffordshire and Worcestershire Canal at Awbridge is a scheduled monument protected by Historic England under reference 1003735.
 View the official record →

-Bridge, towpath and lock on Staffordshire and Worcestershire Canal at Awbridge is a scheduled ancient monument comprising canal infrastructure constructed during the late eighteenth century.
+The bridge, towpath and lock on the Staffordshire and Worcestershire Canal at Awbridge is a scheduled ancient monument comprising canal infrastructure dating from the late eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003735.

 Bridge, towpath and lock on Staffordshire and Worcestershire Canal at Awbridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003735.